AESPS/operative-agent/README.md

 -  AI isn’t perfect: It can make mistakes or “hallucinate” answers.
 Always double-check what it suggests.
 -  Not a replacement for skill: This tool is here to help you, not play the game for you.
 It can speed up your work, handle boring tasks, and give you ideas — but real CTF skills still come from you.
 -  Mixed results: It does great with simple challenges like forensics, crypto, and basic web tasks.
 But for harder ones (like pwn or reversing), you’ll still need to dig in yourself.
+-  Beware of hosted services like web that may block Ai from accessing usually in robots.txt.
+In some case can be bypass by using a proper header and cookie